inductivekickback/rad/README.md

 This project implements Zephyr RTOS receiver and transmitter drivers for laser tag blasters.
-It was built from the v1.5.0 tag of the [nRF Connect SDK (NCS)](https://github.com/nrfconnect/sdk-nrf).
+It was built from the v1.5.0 tag of the [nRF Connect SDK (NCS)](https://github.com/nrfconnect/sdk-nrf) and should be compatible with most devices in Nordic's nRF52 series.
+It currently supports two popular toy blasters (Laser X and Dynasty/Lightbattle/Kidzlane/JOYMOR) as well as a native message type.

 ### About the driver
 The timing of laser blasters, especially toy ones, is pretty loose so *k_cycle_get_32* is usually good enough for decoding messages in the receiver.
 Nordic's [PWM peripheral](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fps_nrf52840%2Fpwm.html&cp=4_0_0_5_16) handles transmission with minimal CPU overhead.